 Greenbrier Classic betting tips & predictions – the Greenbrier Classic is played on The Old White TPC at The Greenbrier in White Sulphur Springs, West Virginia.
 It made its debut in 2010 and replaced the long-standing Buick Open on the PGA Tour schedule.

 The Old White TPC opened in 1914 and was named after the Old White Hotel which stood on the grounds from 1858 to 1922.

-The Old White TPC has hosted six editions of The Greenbrier Classic.
-Last year’s edition of the tournament had to be cancelled due to the severe flooding after record rainfalls throughout West Virginia.
+The Old White TPC has hosted seven editions of The Greenbrier Classic.
+The 2016 edition of the tournament had to be cancelled due to the severe flooding after record rainfalls throughout West Virginia.

 In the inaugural The Greenbrier Classic tournament (2010), Stuart Appleby carded a 59 in the final round winning the tournament on -22 (259).
 In response the course was lengthened to the current 7,200+ yard with extensive changes.
 The course has only two Par 5s which are both on the inward nine so the Par 70 card reads 34–36.

 The one common denominator that has featured in each edition of the Greenbrier Classic is putting.
-The last three champions Danny Lee (2015), Angel Cabrera (2014) and Jonas Blixt (2013) all finished inside the Top 10 for Strokes Gained Putting.
+The last four champions Xander Schauffele (2017), Danny Lee (2015), Angel Cabrera (2014) and Jonas Blixt (2013) all finished inside the Top 10 for Strokes Gained Putting.

 Statistics worth considering this week are Ball Striking, Strokes-Gained Putting and Par 4 Performance.
-Any player with a solid tee-to-green game with an above-average week on the greens should be in with a shout.
+Any player with a solid tee-to-green game with an ‘above-average’ week on the greens should make some noise.